linadk/UnityLightAnimationScript/README.md

-# UnityLightAnimationScript
+# Unity Light Animation Script
-Animates color and intensity values of lights in Unity3d ( Last tested in 5x ) over time.
+Animates color and intensity values of lights in Unity3d ( Last tested in 5.x ) over time.